 Since ADS-B signals are generally quite strong, and have good line of sight opportunities, most vertically polarized antennas tuned for 1090MHz will work well.
 Using a poorly tuned or poorly made antenna will result in a lack of range for your air radar.

 Also, ensure your coax feed line (the length of coaxial cable between the antenna and dongle) is high quality and as short as possible.
 At gigahertz frequencies long runs of cheap coax tend to reduce signal strength significantly.
 Use coax cable intended for satellite installations, such as RG-6, as these cables are designed for gigahertz frequencies.
-A low noise amplifier (LNA) such as this may help with signal loss particularly if you have a long run of feed line.
+A low noise amplifier (LNA) such as this or this may help with signal loss particularly if you have a long run of coax feed line.
 Using a powered USB extension cable and placing the dongle close to the antenna may be an option to consider.
-Some people have even placed a raspberry pi running RTL-SDR at the antenna, and used WiFi or an ethernet cable to send data to a PC.
+Some people have even placed a Raspberry Pi running RTL-SDR at the antenna, and used WiFi or an Ethernet cable to send data to a PC.

 Collinear Coax Antenna

 A very simple and cheap antenna for ADS-B can be built out of coax cable.
 The collinear antenna has very high omnidirectional gain directed towards the horizon.
 This means it will receive signals best from sources that are far away on the horizon.
 As most planes will likely be towards the horizon and not directly above you, this is an excellent antenna for ADS-B.